element-foundation/construction-paper/Construction-Paper.md

 After 10 cycles of yield token compounding, Jonny gains exposure to 6.5x as much yield of his initial balance.
 Jonny has essentially gained 6.5x leverage.
 The 65.13 ETH of exposure at 20% APY yields 13.02 ETH.
 He has 3.87 ETH in principal, giving him a total of 16.9 ETH.
 If he had invested his 10 ETH traditionally, without capital efficiency, he would have 12 ETH at the end of the year.
 Through yield token compounding, Jonny has netted 4.9 ETH and increased his yield from 20% APY to 69% APY.
 Jonny could continue the cycles of yield token compounding to boost his APY further.

 #### Flash Loans to Further Leverage
-Yield token compounding can be achieved more efficiently via flash loans.
+Yield token compounding can be achieved more efficiently via flash loans as offered on Aave or other protocols.
 In the table above, the 10th cycle of compounding leaves 3.87 ETH in available capital.
 This means the total capital expended was the difference, 6.13 ETH.
 The 10 compounding operations could be achieved via a flash loan with 6.13 ETH of capital.
 In the example above, it would take 6.13 ETH to gain exposure to 65.1 ETH in yield, effectively providing 10.6x leverage without liquidation risk.

+<sub>The element platform does not offer flash loans.</sub>

 #### Market Effects
 Yield token compounding will be a significant force in the Element ecosystem.
 It produces sell pressure and increases the APY of the PTs.
 In the example above, the compounder received 69% APY on ETH.
 In a competitive market, a compounder may be satisfied with 30% APY.
 In this case, the compounder would now be able to sell their principal for a higher discount, driving the fixed rate yield higher.